-What do you think of my envelope pillow cover tutorial?
+What do you think of my envelope pillowcase tutorial?
 I already have 100 ideas of the pillow covers I can make for other seasons!
 What projects do you have going?
-Leave a comment below, I’d love to hear from you!
+Leave a comment below, I'd love to hear from you!

-If you like to work with material, take a look at these beginning level projects:
+If you like to work with fabric, take a look at these beginning level projects:

 Don't forget to pin this to Pinterest for later!